SubSpace (video game)

 SubSpace is a 2D space shooter video game created in 1995 and released in 1997 by Virgin Interactive which was a finalist for the Academy of Interactive Arts & Sciences Online Game of the Year Award in 1998.
 SubSpace incorporates quasi-realistic zero-friction physics into a massively multiplayer online game.

-It is no longer operated by VIE; instead, fans and players of the game provide servers and technical updates.
+The game is no longer operated by VIE; instead, fans and players of the game provide servers and technical updates.

 The action is viewed from above, which presents challenges very different from those of a three-dimensional game.
 The game has no built-in story or set of goals; players may enter a variety of servers, each of which have differing objectives, maps, sounds, and graphics.

 SubSpace is considered an early entry in the massively multiplayer online genre due to its unprecedented player counts.

 History

 SubSpace evolved from a game originally called Sniper (1995), a project to test the effects and severity of lag in a massively multiplayer environment over dialup connections.

 After its creators realized its viability as an actual game, public beta testing began in February, 1996, and it became fully public later that year.

 The game was released commercially in December 1997 with a list price of US$27.99 for unlimited play, requiring no monthly or hourly fees.
 The game was originally developed by Burst, led by Jeff Petersen, Rod Humble and Juan Sanchez, for the US branch of the now-defunct Virgin Interactive.
 The title was showcased at E3 1997.

 When the game was officially released, it was not a commercial success due to a lack of marketing and the relative newness of internet gaming.
 Two years of playing for free became problematic as many players refused to pay for a game that they had beta tested for two years, and instead opted to pirate the software.

 SubSpace server software being distributed with the commercial release of the game allowed users to host their own servers on their own computers, enabling them to preserve the game.

 Once VIE went under in 1998, many of its remaining US assets were purchased by Electronic Arts, but the SubSpace license was not.

 This caused all of the commercially hosted servers, including the official VIE servers, to eventually go offline permanently, and independent user-run servers became the only choice for hosting zones, including original zones previously hosted by VIE.

 Gameplay

 SubSpace players control one of eight ships which are equipped with weapons and a variety of special abilities.
+These ships are the Warbird, Javelin, Spider, Leviathan, Terrier, Weasel, Lancaster, and Shark.
 Players interact with each other in zones, which are typically split into multiple arenas.
 Players in each arena are then divided into teams; friendly ships appear as yellow, while enemy ships appear blue.
 The keyboard is used exclusively for control of the ship and use of in-game chat functions.

 Although each zone can have its own unique style of gameplay, certain basic gameplay mechanics are ubiquitous throughout all zones.